k1kolev/info/features/ui-ux-features/dashboard.md

 * Completing a to do from your Dashboard marks it as accomplished in your To Do app.
 * Chatting with your team or sharing files with them via your Groups widget displayed by your Dashboard actually happens in your Groups app.

+This architecture of the @@name platform eliminates the necessity for synchronization and the possibility for unsaved progress or any delays - syncing simply becomes unnecessary when everything happens immediately where it is supposed to.

 presents everything that